Yah-Mo1/cloud-cost-dashboard/terraform/README.md

 1. **Provision VPC**: The `vpc/` module creates a custom VPC, subnets, and route tables with internet access.
 2. **Set up Load Balancer**: The `alb/` module provisions an Application Load Balancer (ALB), including security groups, listeners, and target groups.
-3. **ECS Cluster**: The `ecs/` module creates an ECS cluster using Fargate, which is then used to deploy the containerized application.
+3. **ECS Cluster**: The `ecs/` module creates an ECS cluster using Fargate, which is then used to deploy the containerised application.
 4. **Container Deployment**: The container image (from ECR or a Docker registry) is deployed to ECS as part of the ECS task definition and service.
 5. **Routing Traffic**: Traffic is routed through the ALB to the ECS service based on the container ports defined.